DaoCloud/DaoCloud-docs/docs/en/docs/ghippo/install/gm-gateway.md

 ## Software Introduction

-**[Tengine](https://github.com/alibaba/tengine):** Tengine is a web server project initiated by Taobao.com.
+**[Tengine](https://github.com/alibaba/tengine):** Tengine is a web server project initiated by taobao.com.
 Based on Nginx, it adds many advanced features and features for the needs of high-traffic websites.

-**[Tongsuo](https://github.com/Tongsuo-Project/Tongsuo):** Tongsuo/Tongsuo (formerly BabaSSL) is an open source basic cryptographic library that provides modern cryptographic algorithms and secure communication protocols for storage, network, key management, privacy computing and many other business cases provide the basic capabilities of underlying cryptography to realize the privacy, integrity and authenticity of data in the process of transmission, use and storage, and provide privacy protection in the data life cycle. and security protection capabilities.
+**[Tongsuo](https://github.com/Tongsuo-Project/Tongsuo):** Formerly known as BabaSSL, Tongsuo is an open-source cryptographic library that offers a range of modern cryptographic algorithms and secure communication protocols.
+It is designed to support a variety of use cases, including storage, network security, key management, and privacy computing.
+By providing foundational cryptographic capabilities, Tongsuo ensures the privacy, integrity, and authenticity of data during transmission, storage, and usage.
+It also enhances security throughout the data lifecycle, offering robust privacy protection and security features.

 ## Preparation

-A Linux host with Docker installed and internet access
+A Linux host with Docker installed and internet access.

 ## Compile and install Tengine & Tongsuo

+!!! note

-> Note: This configuration is for reference only
+    This configuration is for reference only.

 ```Dockerfile
 FROM docker.m.daocloud.io/debian:11.3